richard-viney/lightstreamer/README.md

   queue.push item_data
 end

-# Activate the subscription
+# Start streaming data for the subscription
-session.subscribe subscription
+subscription.start

 # Loop printing out new data as soon as it becomes available on the queue
 loop do